reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

 ### Selective URL protection
-Spring Security provides a `requireCsrfProtectionMatcher()` method. **This allows us to enable CSRF protection selectively i.e we could enable CSRF for only a limited set of URLs as desired**.
+Spring Security provides a `requireCsrfProtectionMatcher()` method **to enable CSRF protection selectively i.e we could enable CSRF for only a limited set of URLs as desired**.
 The other endpoints will be excluded from CSRF protection.
 ````java
 @Configuration